Smart-SAHAND/DataWaster-Cloudflare-Workers/README.md

 # DataWaster
-Fork from [shivam1608's Data Waster](https://github.com/shivam1608/DataWaster) but using Cloudflare Workers
+Fork from [shivam1608's DataWaster](https://github.com/shivam1608/DataWaster) but using Cloudflare Workers

 # Usage
 - Go to this Website https://datawaster.iyariv.workers.dev/